MaChengxin/playground/mpi/README.md

 ![screenshot 2](pics/screenshot_2.png)

 # Future Work
-* Remove sending records from the root process to itself.
+* ~~Remove sending records from the root process to itself.~~ (Decided not to implement.
+Reason: The rationale behind this was to reduce communication.
+After a second thought, I think it is the MPI framework that should take care of this.
+I.e., MPI should be aware of the current process, other processes on the same node, and processes on other nodes, and decide how to share data accordingly.
+From the programmer's perspective such details should be hidden.)
 * Implement k-way merge algorithm for phase two sorting.
+(Update on Oct 8, 2019: a naïve implementation of merge was done.
+See comments in the source code for more info.)